fcrepo3/gsearch/FedoraGenericSearch/readme.txt

  * Copyright 2006, 2007, 2008, 2009, 2010, 2011 by The Technical University of Denmark.
  * All rights reserved.

- The FedoraGSearch development is originally funded by
+ The FedoraGSearch development is funded by

      DEFF, Denmark's Electronic Research Library, http://www.deff.dk .